roydejong/UserKit/README.md

         ])

 Note: You can call `capture()` multiple times to add more data to the capture.
 Your data will still be logged once.
 A capture is saved to the database when your script shuts down, or when you manually call `flush()` on the capture object.

+##### Displaying the UserKit admin page

+Here's where it gets good: activate UserKit's Web UI to view analytics and get user insights.
+It only takes a little bit of code:

+    UserKit::webui()
+        ->show()

+UserKit will build and render the UI for you.
+Simple as that!

+**Note:** It's your responsibility to secure this page to protect your users' privacy.
+UserKit does not currently provide any authentication functionality.